dicej/spin-webrtc/README.md

     - You may need two of these if you run `websocket-bridge` and `spin` on separate servers

 First, start `websocket_bridge`, configuring it to allow traffic to the Spin server we'll run in the next step.
-Note that the `--whitelist` option takes a regular expression (and can be specified multiple times), so be sure to escape any dots in the name (e.g. `foo.example.com` -> `foo\.example\.com`).
+Note that the `--allowlist` option takes a regular expression (and can be specified multiple times), so be sure to escape any dots in the name (e.g. `foo.example.com` -> `foo\.example\.com`).